 On top of complicating capital gains taxes and cost basis tracking, dividends have immediate tax implications.
 Dividends count as income so you have to report any dividends you receive on your income tax return.

 If you receive dividends as cash, you can use some of the money to pay those taxes and invest the rest.
 With a DRIP, the full amount of the dividend goes into purchasing additional shares, leaving you to pay the taxes another way.

 How to Get Started

-To get started in a DRIP, you’ll first need to determine if the company you want offers a DRIP option for its shareholders.
-Many companies that offer dividends will also offer to reinvest them in a DRIP for you.
+To get started with a DRIP, you’ll first need to determine whether the company you want to invest in offers a DRIP option for its shareholders.
+Many companies that pay dividends will also offer to reinvest them in a DRIP for you.

-If you already own shares of stock in the company you want, you will usually need to contact the company and ask for an enrollment form.
+If you already own shares of stock in the company, you will usually need to contact the company and ask for an enrollment form.
 Sometimes this form will be available on the company’s website.
 If you purchased your shares through a broker, the broker’s name may be on the shares, so you’ll need to ask them to transfer the shares into your name.